The Pentacon Six System

 • it is of course not possible to change lenses with these cameras

-• the Horizon/Horizont is are not suitable for fast-moving objects, as even at the fastest shutter speed, the lens takes several seconds to expose the whole frame
+• the Horizon/Horizont is not suitable for fast-moving objects, as even at the fastest shutter speed, the lens takes several seconds to expose the whole frame

 • in consequence, flash photography is not possible with these cameras, either